firefart/rt-docker/Readme.md

 For output of your crontabs you can use the `/cron` directory so the output will be available on the host.

-In the default configuration all output from RT, nginx, getmail and msmtp is available via `docker logs` (or `docker-compose -f ... logs`).
+In the default configuration all output from RT, nginx, getmail and msmtp is available via `docker logs` (or `docker compose -f ... logs`).

 ### nginx-startup-scripts